 Adelaide is now however investing once again in its railways, its busiest route to the South is being electrified and extended from Noarlunga to Seaford.
 Impressive modern electric trains now serve this line.
-Plans for electrification of further lines have been shelved, but will inevitably be re-activated following the opening of the rejuvenated Seaford line in late 2013.
+Plans for electrification of further lines have been shelved, but will inevitably be re-activated following the opening of the rejuvenated Seaford line on February 23 2014.

 There is a tantalising remnant of a wonderful electric street tramway system - the 'Bay Tram' runs between Adelaide City and the bayside suburb of Glenelg.
 Until 1958, an extensive network of electric tram routes served the city, and despite Adelaide's ideal geography and street geometry to support trams, the network was closed in that less enlightened era.
 Until 2006 this tram route was operated by wonderful and venerable but antique 1929 vintage American style interurban tramcars.
 In recent years however, the tram line has been extensively rebuilt, a new fleet of modern trams has been introduced, and the line extended from its long-time terminus in Victoria Square northward to Adelaide Railway Station, City West and further to Hindmarsh Entertainment Centre (Bowden).
 There are plans for further extensions to the North West and in future years significant reinstatement of lines to all corners of the suburbs where trams formerly ran until 1958.